mckenzie-mm/nordic-frontend/README.md

 # Nextjs App

-This is the Nextjs front end of the demonstration setup for the company 'Nordicmade' based in Norway (https://www.nordicmade.com/)
+This is the Nextjs front end of the demonstration setup for the company 'Nordicmade' based in Norway (https://www.nordicmade.com/).

-The code is a Nextjs/dotnet replacement for the "savoy" Wordpress app built by Nordicmade.
 Nordicmade is a small team of dedicated WordPress and WooCommerce developers based in Oslo, Norway.
 They create quality, minimalist, easy-to-use themes that help people on their e-commerce journey.

+The code is a Nextjs/dotnet replacement for the "savoy" Wordpress app built by Nordicmade.
 My demonstration website is at:

 http://3.26.70.15/